My old light strip recently broke. Instead of buying a new one, I thought I’d try making my own improved version.

 It has several different “widgets”, from left to right:

-It is also possible to use the strip as any ordinary RGB LED strip via a simple web UI and there’s “night mode” that turns the blue LEDs off (don’t forget about that melatonin production).
+It is also possible to use the strip as any ordinary RGB LED strip via a simple web UI and there’s “night mode” that turns off the blue LEDs.

 There are two parts to this project: the controller that talks directly to the LEDs, and the server that fetches weather, stock and calendar information and passes that information on to the controller.